MrWolfZ/Conqueror/README.md

   - throw error on double http service registration

 - for some features provide code snippets in documentation instead of library (e.g. common middlewares etc.)
-- add analyzer package that ensures a set of given middlewares is applied to all command and query handlers
 - create `Conqueror` and `Conqueror.Abstractions` entry packages that combine CQS and Eventing